How to get your matric results

 A Diploma Pass requires 40% in 4 higher credit subjects, 30% in 3 lower credit subjects, and you may fail 1 subject.
-With this pass you can enrol for a bridging course at a Further Education and Training (FET) college or a diploma course at a university of technology.
+With this pass you can enrol for a bridging course at a Technical Vocational Education and Training (TVET) college or a diploma course at a university of technology.

 A Certificate Pass requires a 40% pass in your home language, 2 subjects above 40%, 4 subjects above 30% and you may fail 1 subject.
 This pass allows you to study for a Higher Certificate.

 - I was unsuccessful, what do I do now?

 If you need support, we provide counselling and support on our toll-free line 0800 45 46 47.
 You could also consider rewriting your exam.
 This is known as the supplementary exam.
 You qualify to rewrite if you've failed 2 or more subjects.
 Visit the WCED website for more information.

 - What if I want to have my papers remarked?

 To have your paper remarked, you would need to have failed 1 or more subjects in the National Senior Certificate/ABET Level 4 Examinations.
 However, if you passed, you may qualify after writing a letter of motivation.
 The WCED provides more guidelines here.

 - I want to further my studies, where can I apply?

 There are a number of globally recognised and accredited universities, universities of technology and Technical Vocational Education and Training (TVET) colleges in the Western Cape.
 Depending on the type of pass you achieved, you can apply at the following institutions: